DAism2019/SCC0/README.md

 **Smart Creative Commons Zero (SCC0)** is not only the first public goods license designed for public decentralized applications (which is named "Smart Commons"), which includes dApps and dAIpps, but also the first license that enables verification and self-management during software interactions—specifically, when a smart common interacts with another.
 Crucially, considering that AI originates from the collective wisdom accumulated by all of humanity over millions of years—meaning it is derived from public intelligence—Smart Commons must be open-source and permanently free to the public (excluding gas fees).

-Anyone can expand SCC0 by creating a new version and submitting it to the **SCC0 License Master Contract**!
+Anyone can expand SCC0 by creating a new version and submitting it to the **SCC0 License Version Management Contract**!

 The development and operation of all Smart Commons are supported by a public fund, **[Satoshi UTO Fund](https://etherscan.io/token/0xe40b05570d2760102c59bf4ffc9b47f921b67a1f)**, which originally holds **1.15792 × 10^69 UTO** （token name: uToken）.